TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Extension maintainers optionally can link their TYPO3 extension in TER with the
-according Composer package name on `packagist.org <https://packagist.org>`__.
+according Composer package name on `Packagist <https://packagist.org>`__.
 Most maintainers already did that and if you
 search the extension in TER, you will see a message, which command and Composer
 package name you can use to install this extension.